apache/echarts-doc/en/api/action.md

-{{ target: action-series-query }}// Series index can be chosen, this can be an array specifying multiple series.
+{{ target: action-series-query }}// optional; series index; could be an array of multiple series
     seriesIndex?: number|Array,
-    // Series names can be chosen, this can be an array assigning multiple series. seriesName?: string|Array,{{/target}}
+    // optional; series name; could be an array of multiple series seriesName?: string|Array,{{/target}}

-{{ target: action-data-query }}//If index of data is not specified, data can also be specified through name attribute based on name.
+{{ target: action-data-query }}// data index; could assign by name attribute when not defined
     dataIndex?: number,
-    // Data names can be chosen, but can be ingored when dataIndex exists. name?: string{{/target}}
+    // optional; data name; ignored when dataIndex is defined name?: string{{/target}}

 {{ target: action }}
 # action

-Charts supported in ECharts are triggered through [dispatchAction](~echartsInstance.dispatchAction) .
+Chart actions supported by ECharts are triggered through [dispatchAction](~echartsInstance.dispatchAction).

-**Attention: **  `?:`in code representing that  this attribute is optional. *EVENT:* is the event that action triggers accordingly.
+**Attention: ** The `?:` note in the code shows that this attribute is optional. *EVENT:* stands for the event that triggers action.

 ## highlight(Action)

-Data graphics assigned by highlight.
+Highlights the given graphic element.

-Specify series through `seriesName` or `seriesIndex`.
-If another data needs to be specified, then assign another `dataIndex`or`name`.
+Series is specified through `seriesName` or `seriesIndex`.
+If another data needs to be specified, then use `dataIndex` or `name`.
 ```js
 dispatchAction({
     type: 'highlight',